gboutin42/SoyHuCe-technical-test/README.md

 # Front is dev with VueJs

-## Second: install front and launch him on other terminal
+## Second: install front and launch him on an other terminal command

 ## Project setup
 ```